beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 a Beaker installation to gather detailed hardware data about Beaker's test systems.
 Hardware devices which are probed include disk drives, graphics hardware and network devices.
-When this task is run on a test system, it retrieves these data and sends it to the Beaker server where it is updated in the main database.
+When this task is run on a test system, it retrieves this information and sends it to the Beaker server where it is updated in the main database.

 This data can then be used by Beaker to schedule a job for which a